Olivier Dubuquoy: University and Research

-In 2008-2009 he took part in a scientific expedition called La Planète Revisitée organized jointly by the Muséum national d'histoire naturelle in Paris and the Institut de recherche pour le développement (IRD) for inventorying threatened species in biodiversity hotspots in Mozambique and Madagascar.
+In 2008-2009 he participated in a scientific expedition entitled La Planète Revisitée, a collaborative initiative organized by the Muséum national d'histoire naturelle in Paris and the Institut de recherche pour le développement (IRD).
+The expedition aimed to document threatened species within biodiversity hotspots in Mozambique and Madagascar.

-In 2009 he was selected for an art residence as part of the photographic project "Salvador/ Hambourg / Marseille : passé et présent de la mondialisation," organized by the Goethe-Institut and Alliance française.
+In 2009 he was selected for an artistic residency as part of the photographic project Salvador/Hambourg/Marseille: passé et présent de la mondialisation, which was jointly organized by the Goethe-Institut and Alliance française.

-At the end of 2013, he became a research engineer at the University of Toulon.
+In 2013, he is taking up a research position in the field of storytelling, cultural and creative industries and on cultural and scientific mediation at the University of Toulon.

-Between 2016 and 2019, he has been a corresponding member of the Centre Norbert Elias, an interdisciplinary research centre for anthropologists, sociologists and historians.
+Between 2016 and 2019, he served as a member of the Centre Norbert Elias, an interdisciplinary research center.